-The 2018 Oregon manufacturers’ Summit has officially wrapped, and our 5th year was a great success.
-Below is a summary of key points.
-If you want more, and to see slides from all the breakout sessions, visit summit.omep.org.
+The 2018 Oregon manufacturers’ Summit has officially wrapped, and our fifth year was a great success.
+Here are some takeaways from the summit from which all Oregon manufacturers can benefit.

 Embrace Technology Strategically